for Sunday 2nd July 1967

 Headquarters Monkees

 Geoff Posner wrote: "How much of an anorak am I?
-There does seem to have been an unallocated climber in this week's Fab 40 (July 2).
-I have recorded it as Alfie by Dionne Warwick."
+I have recorded an unallocated climber in this week's Fab 40 as Alfie by Dionne Warwick."

 Alfie was included in last week's Radio London playlist, but in the Ballad Box, rather than as a climber.
 Surprisingly, Dionne's version of Alfie was released in the UK over a year after Cilla Black had made it a Top Ten Fab Forty and national hit.
 Cilla, on the other hand made only a minor impression on the US Hot Hundred with the song in 1966, while Dionne took it to #15 in '67.